assembl/assembl/doc/testing.rst

 - test_app
     * An Assembl instance fixture, built on WebTest's TestApp_ testing tool.
 This fixture builds on ``test_app_no_perm`` and gives the ``admin_user`` fixture administrative permissions, based on Pyramid's authorization policy.
-User this fixture to make API calls, as it best mocks an Assembl interface
+Use this fixture to make API calls, as it best mocks an Assembl interface

 - admin_user
-    * A user fixture that has administrative priveledges
+    * A user fixture that has administrative privileges

 - test_adminuser_webrequest
     * A Pyramid GET request to "/", built on WebTest's TestRequest_, that includes an ``admin_user``